iltranqui/learn_anything/TimeSeries/README.md

 ## 1st Attempt at TimeSeries

+### Defnition:
+A time series is a collection of data points collected at regular intervals of time.
+It is a sequence of observations of a certain phenomenon over time.
+For example, stock prices, weather data, and population counts are all examples of time series data.

 TimeSeries are composed of 4 main components:

 1. T - Trend   ( Time Variant )